A traditional herbal remedy for anxiety, stress and insomnia - ashwagandha with warmed nut milk and spices. Enjoy before bed to help you unwind.

 My personal experience

 Ashwagandha is generally well tolerated, and regarded as safe when taken within the therapeutic dosage range (3-6g daily of the dried root powder) .
-There are no known contraindications , however, it is a herbal medicine, and should be used with care.
+There are no known contraindications (Bone & Mills, 2013), however, it is a herbal medicine, and should be used with care.

-Please consult a qualified medical herbalist or naturopath if you are pregnant or breastfeeding.
+Please consult a qualified medical herbalist or naturopath if you are pregnant, breastfeeding or on medications.

 If using honey, I suggest using one with a UMF factor to get some added therapeutic goodness, and stir it in once the mixture has cooled slightly.

 You may also like to try this recipe with almonds as they contain tryptophan – an essential amino acid that can promote sleep (again – I prefer not having to strain the milk!).

 Best enjoyed an hour or so before bed or – I’m going to break the mould here – enjoy it as great coffee alternative in the morning – again, it is that relaxing-energy of the herb that makes it suitable for any time of the day.